Latent Shapes

 return self.embedding[class_number]

-Each point at the upper left in the figure represents 3D \(\text{xyz (1, 3)}\) coordinate used as an input.
+Each point at the upper left in the figure represents a 3D \(\text{xyz (1, 3)}\) coordinate used as input.

-This coordinate is combined with the \(\text{latent shape (1, 98×3)}\), so the initial input for the forward pass is a \(\text{(1, 297)}\)-shaped vector.
+This coordinate is combined with the \(\text{latent shape (1, 98×3)}\), so the initial input for the forward pass is a \(\text{(1, 297)}\) vector.

-SDFDecoder is trained on this combined data to predict an \(\text{sdf}\) value.
+The SDFDecoder is trained on this combined input to predict an \(\text{sdf}\) value.

 Training process

-The latent shape at the lower left indicates that the \(\text{latent shape}\) embedding is initialized with noise, as I described above.
+The latent shape at the lower left indicates that the \(\text{latent shape}\) embedding is initialized with noise, as described above.

-that computes the difference between the predicted value and the ground truth value.
+which computes the difference between the predicted value and the ground truth value.

-The \( \mathbf{Loss_{shape}} \) is another one that guides the embedding to be the original latent shape.
+The second is \( \mathbf{Loss_{shape}} \), which guides the embedding toward the original latent shape.

-Each data point has \(36^3\) xyz coordinates.
-Therefore the total number of xyz is \(36^3 \times 50 = 2332800\)
+Each data point has \(36^3\) xyz coordinates, so the total number of xyz coordinates is \(36^3 \times 50 = 2332800\).

-it should be loaded only when needed.
+the data should be loaded only when needed.

 The following